Kenya’s Lami raises $1.8M to scale API insurance platform across Africa – TechCrunch

 But selling directly to consumers would be a meticulous process as they rarely buy insurance from trusted organizations, let alone a third-party company.
 So Lami adopted a B2B2C approach to leverage the trust already built by platforms that converse with customers daily and innovate around it.

-Via an API, it allows businesses like banks, startups, and organizations to offer digital insurance products to their users.
+Via an API, it allows businesses like banks, startups and organizations to offer digital insurance products to their users.
 The product can also be used by partner businesses to manage their own insurance needs.

 Some customers like Stanbic Bank in Kenya use Lami’s API to run insurance operations; HR platform WorkPay makes insurance products available to the businesses using its platform.
 With over 20 insurance writers, the company is also launching an insurance marketplace on e-commerce platform Jumia.